sshahary/Cub3d/README.md

 ## Customization

 You can customize various aspects of the game by editing the map files or modifying the textures and colors used for walls, floor, and ceiling.
-Textures should be in `.xpm` format and stored in the appropriate directory.
+Textures should be in `.png` format and stored in the appropriate directory.

 ## Testing